apache/airflow/docs/modules_management.rst

 ------------------------------

 You can specify additional directories to be added to ``sys.path`` using the environment variable :envvar:`PYTHONPATH`.
-Start the python shell by providing the path to root of your project using the following command:
+Start the Python shell by providing the path to root of your project using the following command:

 .. code-block:: bash